-Preheat oven to 325°.
-Place 4 4-ounce to 6-ounce ramekins in a large baking pan.
+Preheat oven to 325°F. Place four 4- to 6-ounce ramekins in a large baking pan.

-Combine sugar, water, and salt in a medium saucepan.* Cook, stirring constantly, over low heat until sugar is dissolved.
+Combine the sugar, water, and salt in a medium saucepan.* Cook, stirring constantly, over low heat until the sugar is dissolved.
 Occasionally wash down the sides of the pan with a wet pastry brush.

-While whisking constantly, carefully add cream and milk to sugar mixture.
-Return pan to heat.
-Cook and whisk until sugar is completely dissolved (about 2 minutes).
+While whisking constantly, carefully add the cream and milk to the sugar mixture.
+Return the pan to the heat.
+Cook and whisk until the sugar is completely dissolved (about 2 minutes).
 Remove from heat.

-In a large bowl, whisk egg yolks until light and foamy.
-Slowly whisk caramel mixture into eggs.
+In a large bowl, whisk the egg yolks until light and foamy.
+Slowly whisk the caramel mixture into the eggs.
 Mix until combined.

-Divide mixture among ramekins.
-Add hot water to the pan containing the ramekins so that the water is about halfway up the sides of the ramekins.
+Divide the mixture evenly among the ramekins.
+Add the hot water to the pan containing the ramekins so that the water is about halfway up the sides of the ramekins.

-Carefully place pan in oven.
+Carefully place the pan in the oven.
 Bake 40 to 45 minutes, or until the edges are set but the centers still jiggle a bit when shaken.

-Carefully remove pan from oven.
+Carefully remove the pan from the oven.
 Transfer the ramekins** to a wire rack to cool for about 30 minutes.
 Then, cover each ramekin and chill for at least 4 hours.

-Sprinkle with desired amount of salt before serving.
+Sprinkle with the desired amount of salt before serving.